 Overview

-Multiple Myeloma is a type of blood cancer that occurs in plasma cells, which is a kind of white blood cell.
+Stem cell transplant has emerged as a pivotal treatment for Multiple Myeloma, a type of blood cancer that occurs in plasma cells, which is a kind of white blood cell.
 In multiple myeloma, the cancerous plasma cells accumulate in the bone marrow, pushing out the normal blood cells.
+This approach, involving the replacement of diseased bone marrow with healthy stem cells, offers many patients a new lease on life.

 So, what are stem cells?

-Stem Cell for multiple myeloma is FDA approved!
+Stem cell for multiple myeloma is FDA approved!
 Isn't that amazing?

 Before we dive into the details of this treatment, we have answered some frequent questions that are sure to pop up in your mind.